hobo05/parsec-terraform/README.md

 6. Run `terraform init` in the root folder and inside the subdirectory `create-ami`
 7. Run `./bin/parsecadm plan` from the root of the repo to find the cheapest availability zone, calculate a max bid price, and shows you what you'll be provisioning.
 8. Run `./bin/parsecadm apply` from the root of the repo to to launch a spot instance from your AMI.
+9. Before running `./bin/parsecadm destroy` for the first time, delete your existing AMI so that the the new AMI can be created without its name clashing with the existing one.
+The AMI will be automatically deleted with subsequent calls to destroy as Terraform will keep the last record of the AMI it creates.
-9. Run `./bin/parsecadm destroy` tto create an AMI from your spot instance and replace your old AMI then remove all resources.
+10. Run `./bin/parsecadm destroy` to create an AMI from your spot instance and replace your old AMI then remove all resources.